GWWC’s 2023–2024 impact evaluation (executive summary)

 You estimate the mean annual donations across 10 % Pledgers by year of pledge, and use this to estimate the value of future pledges.
 Have you considered controlling not only for the year of the pledge, but also for the year in which the pledge started?
 I guess pledges starting in later years are less valuable, such that you are overestimating your impact by not controlling for the year the pledge started.
 To do this, I would:

 I would be happy to run the regression above if you shared the recorded donations by pledger and year, and the years in which each pledge started.
+I am also open to making or reviewing other quantitative analyses related to GWWC's work for free.

 Which fraction of the people who started The 10 % Pledge until the end of 2024 recorded a donation in 2024?
 I assume significantly less than 59.4 %, which is your estimate for the fraction of 10 % Pledgers recording a donation in the 1st year of their pledge.
-So I wonder whether the information below on GWWC's website is somewhat misleading.
+So I think the information below on GWWC's website is somewhat misleading.
 Maybe only around 1/3 (less than 59.4 %) of the members recorded a donation in 2024.
 In addition, you estimate only 12.3 % (= 1 - 1/1.14) of your impact from 2023 to 2024 came donations which were not recorded.

 Our community includes 9,840 lifetime members pledging ≥10% of their income, plus 1,117 trial pledgers, together making up our 10,957 strong giving community